Qbizinc/qbiz-wiki/training/Certifications/AWS_ML_Specialty.md

 ### 4.4 Deploy and operationalize machine learning solutions
 > **For the exam you need to understand...**
 >
-> VPCs and NAT/Internet gatewaya  in depth (this has increasing become more tested like almost 10% of the test)
+> VPCs and NAT/Internet gatewaya  in-depth (this has increasing become more tested like almost 10% of the test)
 > security practices involving KMS and IAM
+> how to deploy models on a SageMaker endpoint (multi-model endpoints, specific names of SDK functions, etc.)
 {.is-info}

 # Appendix